State estimation of marine vessels affected by waves by unmanned aerial vehicles: SENSORS FOR EXPERIMENTAL EVALUATION

 \subsection{AprilTag detector}

-The AprilTag detector is a visual fiducial system that detects artificial landmarks known as AprilTags \cite{olson2011tags, wang2016iros}.
+The AprilTag detector is a visual fiducial system that detects artificial landmarks known as AprilTags \citep{wang2016iros, olson2011tags}.
 A single camera with a processing unit is sufficient to detect an AprilTag on a target.
 The data measured by the AprilTag detector consist of the relative 3D position and orientation, which is used in the correction step of the Kalman filters (\refsec{sec:kalman_filters}).
-The Apriltag detector supports custom tag layouts containing empty space in the middle for a recursive encapsulation of one tag in another \cite{krogius2019iros, uav_usv_landing}.
+The Apriltag detector supports custom tag layouts containing empty space in the middle for a recursive encapsulation of one tag in another \citep{Xu2020_vision, krogius2019iros}.
 This feature improves the detectability from a wide range of distances by ensuring that a tag is fully visible even from a close distance.
 The AprilTag layout placed on the \ac{USV} board is shown in \reffig{fig:apriltag_configuration}.
 The custom tag layout is used, hence a smaller AprilTag is placed in the empty space of the bigger AprilTag.
 The size of an AprilTag configuration on a real \ac{USV} board is shown in \reffig{fig:apriltag_configuration} (b).

 Although the AprilTag detector provides less noisy data in close proximity than the \ac{UVDAR} system, the AprilTag detector requires sufficient light conditions for accurate AprilTag detection due to the passive markers.
 The proposed setup combines the AprilTag detector and \ac{UVDAR} system to improve robustness and mainly show the possibility of fusing data from multiple sensors by the proposed approach.
 In fact, almost any relevant sensory modality can be added to both proposed approaches, \usvesnonlinear{} and \usveslinear{}, if passing the innovation tests described in \refsec{sec:verification}.
-As mentioned above, using these various detection approaches, we can verify the general usage of the proposed methodology, since almost any detection technique satisfying the later mentioned innovation tests can be integrated for the relative state estimation.
+As mentioned above, using these various detection approaches, we can verify the general usage of the proposed methodology, since almost any detection technique satisfying innovation tests described in \refsec{sec:verification} can be integrated into both proposed approaches, \usvesnonlinear{} and \usveslinear{}.